gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2021-08/index.md

-- You can now enable the ECS "circuit breaker" feature via the new `deployment_circuit_breaker` input variable.
+- You can now enable the ECS &quot;circuit breaker&quot; feature via the new `deployment_circuit_breaker` input variable.